Vetting Tenants — How we protect the landlord’s interests.

 Our recommendation

-After the background check is finished we make a recommendation to the landlord based upon our experience as rental managers in Dayton and the information that we have verified.
-Ultimately the real estate investor decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is reviewed we make a recommendation to the owner based upon our experience as rental managers in Dayton and the information that we have verified.
+Ultimately the landlord decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Our Guide to Real Estate is a helpful resource for everyone who hopes to investigate real estate facts about Dayton and neighboring communities.
-The Guide to Real Estate has information regarding what has sold and what is for sale, and some interesting facts that you might not be aware of.
-Not to mention, our Guide features some aspects of life in Dayton.
-Of course, most of this is interesting for purchasers and sellers, but property owners and tenants will also find this data to be somewhat useful.
+Our Guide to Real Estate is a handy resource for anyone who wants to learn more about Dayton and neighboring areas.
+The Guide to Real Estate compiles information regarding what has sold and what is for sale, as well as a few shocking facts that you might not know.
+And, our Guide features some benefits of life in Dayton.
+As a matter of course, most of this is helpful for buyers and sellers, but owners and tenants will also find these resources to be very edifying.

 Our Broker Will Nesbitt